raremiroir/raremiroir/README.md

 #### *Passionate Autodidact, Blending Creativity and Tech*

 👋 Hi there, I'm Miro Storm - a **full-stack web developer**, graphic designer and 3D artist.

+At the moment, I'm working full-time as a **Front-End React Engineer**, at [November Five](https://novemberfive.co) in Antwerp, Belgium.
-I'm a freelancer with my own company, called Mist Media.
+On the side, I'm a freelancer with my own company, called Mist Media.

-At the moment, I'm studying **Multimedia and Creative Technologies**, at [Karel de Grote Academy](https://kdg.be) in Antwerp, Belgium.

 I'm always looking for new ways to combine my passion for technology and creativity to create something unique and exciting.